CS-198-Team-1/edgenet-rewrite/README.md

 ```

 A grace period of five seconds is given once the cloud script is run to allow for the edge to connect.
 You could also run the edge script first, as it will try to connect to the cloud as soon as it's up.

+#### Available examples:
+- `pipelines.examples.simple`: The cloud calls a simple "add three numbers" function to the edge.